 Have you stayed at the Windsor Suites?
-We would love to hear what you thought, please leave us a review here.
-You can also check out the latest prices on Tripadvisor by clicking on this link The Windsor Suites Philadelphia.
+I would love to hear what you thought, just leave a comment below.
+You can also check out the latest prices on Tripadvisor by clicking on this link The Windsor Suites

-If Your looking for family friendly things to do in Philadelphia, you may also enjoy our review of the Please Touch Museum.
+If you’re looking for family friendly things to do in Philadelphia, you may also enjoy:

 My review of the Franklin institute in Philadelphia, a brilliant family friendly science museum.